OECD urges ECB to buy euro zone assets to revive economy

 For now, he said the risks to price stability were balanced and there was no risk of deflation in the euro zone.

-Asmussen reiterated the ECB's stance that it is still too early to exit from the ECB's loose monetary policy.
+Asmussen reiterated the ECB's stance that it is still to early to exit from the ECB's loose monetary policy.

 "Our monetary policy will remain expansionary for as long as needed," Asmussen said.